Constructing the Constructible Universe Constructively: External Cumulative Hierarchies

 \begin{defn} Let $\tf{M} \subseteq \tf{N}$.
 We say that \tf{M} is \emph{almost universal} in \tf{N} if for any $x \in \tf{N}$, if $x \subseteq \tf{M}$ then there exists some $y \in \tf{M}$ such that $x \subseteq y$. \end{defn}

-Furthermore, it is worth pointing out that classically, for almost universal models, having an e.c.h. is equivalent to having the same ordinals.
+Furthermore, it is worth pointing out that classically, for almost universal models, having an e.c.h. implies that the two models have the same ordinals.
 This will be stated in \tf{ZF} for simplicity, but in reality only requires very basic set theory and some amount of separation and replacement with regards to the hierarchy.

 \begin{prop} Suppose that $\tf{M} \subseteq \tf{N}$ are transitive models of \tf{ZF} and \tf{M} is almost universal in \tf{N}.
 If \tf{M} has an e.c.h. in \tf{N} then $\tf{Ord} \cap \tf{M} = \tf{Ord} \cap \tf{N}$. \end{prop}